Epic Games Black Friday sales are starting! - Somag News

 Epic Games Black Friday sales are starting!

 In almost every industry and country, Black Friday discount campaigns enable game sales to revive.
-Steam Autumn Sale is officially kicking off.
+As of 21:00 tonight, the Steam Autumn Sale is officially starting.
 So what will happen to Steam’s competitor, Epic Games?

 Epic Games, which offered free cult productions to players, including GTA 5, made a statement about Black Friday discounts.

-Epic Games, which offered discounts of up to 75 percent for games such as RDR 2, Borderlands, Watch Dogs 2 last year, will start on November 26, 2020.
+Epic Games, which offered a discount of up to 75 percent for games such as RDR 2, Borderlands, Watch Dogs 2 last year, will start on November 26 at 19:00 on Friday 2020.

 We will be sharing with you all the games that the Epic Games Store will offer at an affordable price within the scope of Black Friday.